Congratulations! You’ve received your offer of admission. Here’s what you need to do next.

 Residence offers will be sent via email, so check your email regularly.
 To get information on the different residences and meal plans, housing fees, or the status of your housing application, visit the Housing website for UBC’s Vancouver or Okanagan campus.

 Live off campus

-Step 5: Plan your program
+Step 5: Explore your academic options

 College or university transfer students should consult the Student Service Centre to find out which courses are awarded transfer credit.